Brand-Name Recipes

 Manwich Original Sloppy Joe Sandwich

 Read moreLoose meat sandwiches were born in Iowa in 1926 when Maid-Rite started selling burgers made with ground beef that isn’t pressed into patties.
-These sandwiches quickly became a Midwest phenomenon, and they were often served with a spoon to scoop up the loose meat that would inevitably fall out.
+These sandwiches became a Midwest phenomenon, and they were often served with a spoon to scoop up the loose meat that would inevitably fall out.
 This dry and crumbly characteristic of the loose meat sandwich might be why, in 1930, a chef named Joe, as legend has it, created a tomato-based sauce, possibly with ketchup, which he mixed into the loose ground beef.
 Joe’s new sandwich had more flavor than its drier cousin, and the loose meat stayed in the bun.

-Sloppy Joes became a common restaurant and diner menu choice for decades, with the sandwiches selling for as little as 10 cents.
-In 1969, Hunts brought Sloppy Joes home with the introduction of the first canned Sloppy Joe sauce that, when added to 1 pound of browned ground beef, made enough filling to feed a family of four.
+Sloppy Joes became a common restaurant and diner menu choice for decades, with sandwiches selling for as little as 10 cents.
+In 1969, Hunts brought Sloppy Joes home with the introduction of the first canned Sloppy Joe sauce.
+When added to one pound of browned ground beef, the sauce made enough filling to feed a family of four.
 It was easy, and it was cheap.

 The original sauce lists corn syrup as the second ingredient, but for my Manwich Sloppy Joe Sauce copycat recipe, I chose to avoid corn syrup and even ketchup and instead built the sauce with ketchup ingredients, including tomato paste, sugar, vinegar, and spices.
-My version is also easy and cheap and tastes like the real thing, but because it’s fresher, it tastes a little bit better.
+Like the real thing, my version is easy and cheap, but because it’s fresher, it tastes a little better.

 Find more of my copycat recipes for iconic sandwiches here.